East Texas zoos hyper-vigilant after monkey thefts in Dallas - NewsBreak

 East Texas Men in Harmony visit the KLTV newsroom

-TYLER, Texas (KLTV) - The “East Texas Men In Harmony” is an all-male a capella chorus that sings in four-part barbershop harmony from all over the East Texas area, representing over 20 towns in the Greater Tyler area.
+TYLER, Texas (KLTV) - The “Class Reunion Quartet” is an all-male a capella group that sings in four-part barbershop harmony.
+It’s part of the larger “East Texas Men In Harmony” chorus, which has members from all over the East Texas area, representing over 20 towns in the Greater Tyler area.
 Its members come from all walks of life, and represent all age groups.

 WebXtra: East Texans struggle with vehicles stuck in ‘mudbogs’ after rain